 Now, to be clear, this is an exaggeration.
 But announcing that all of America likes your coffee and Boston Cremes isn’t making a fraudulent promise—it’s just being confident.

-Here are the best tips based on the successful slogans we went through to help you get started on your own:
+Here are the best advertising slogan tips based on the successful slogans we went through to help you get started on your own:

 You might stumble on the perfect slogan on your first try, it’s true, but it’s not at all likely.
 Instead, plan to get your team together and brainstorm, then draft and workshop some more.
 If these iconic slogans prove anything, it’s the power of the right slogan.
 It’s worth your time to find that for your business.